imagej/imagej.github.io/_pages/Quiver_Plot.md

 A quiver plot is a 2D array of vector arrows that can be used to visualize dynamic processes such as flow or wave propagation.
 Vectors have both magnitude and direction; therefore to generate a vector plot, there needs to be a corresponding 2D array of the direction of each vector, and a 2D array of the magnitude of each vector.

-{% capture title%}
- **Intro to generating a quiver plot** From left to right: The original data showing a wave moving through time (blue = start time, red = end time).
+{% include thumbnail src='/images/pages/Intro Quiver Plot Image.jpg' title='\'\'\'Intro to generating a quiver plot\'\'\' From left to right: The original data showing a wave moving through time (blue = start time, red = end time).
 Vector analysis was performed on the wave to generate a corresponding array of vector angles and vector speeds for points in space.
 (NOTE: The actual pixel values in these images needs to be the angle in degrees, and the magnitude of the vector).
-The Quiver Plot plugin was then used to make a quiver plot based off of the angle and speed arrays.
+The Quiver Plot plugin was then used to make a quiver plot based off of the angle and speed arrays.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Intro Quiver Plot Image.jpg' title=title %}

 ## Running the Quiver Plot Plugin